Target Audience that may benefit from participation in the activity: Pharmacists.

 - Describe why proper adherence to certain medications can decrease falls risk.

-- Apply medication-related strategies from evidence-based research and falls preventions guidelines into practice in conjunction with other healthcare disciplines.
+- Apply medication-related strategies from evidence-based research and falls prevention guidelines into practice in conjunction with other healthcare disciplines.

 - Implement specific interventions and provide helpful advice related to medication use that can decrease falls risk for older adults living at home